 - Suicide Prevention Resources

-NAHB has joined the Construction Industry Alliance for Suicide Prevention (CIASP) in an effort to raise awareness of the prevalence of suicide in the construction industry.
-More information on the efforts of the Alliance and NAHB’s member mental wellbeing initiative will be forthcoming.
+NAHB has joined the Construction Alliance for Suicide Prevention in an effort to raise awareness of the prevalence of suicide in the construction industry.
+Use the Needs Analysis & Integration Checklist to evaluate your company’s preparedness for addressing mental health and suicide in the workplace.